devgioele/mssql-docker/README.md

 docker-compose pull mcmoe/mssqldocker
 ```

-/!\ Look at the available tags on DockerHub if you would like to use a specific version
+_Look at the available tags on DockerHub if you would like to use a specific version._

 ## Building the image for the first time